 Location: in Palm Desert, 30 minutes southeast of Palm Springs

 So this pink dream of a hotel is a dazzling mix of modern and bohemian eclectic uniqueness.
 It is irresistible, really, with so many amazing Moroccan touches, and a truly delectable dining and drinking experience at the Pink Cabana.
 You will feel whisked away to an exotic place filled with magic.
-Note that this hotel is adults-only, so not family-friendly.
+We adore this adorable place and shooting here is an easy-breeze dream of delight.
+THAT SAID: this hotel is adults-only, so firmly not family-friendly.
 They also require special permission and fees to be allowed to shoot here—no exceptions, they’re hardcore about it, even if you’re a paying guest.
+You MUST secure a paid permit in advance to be able to shoot onsite.

 Shoots at this magical hotel: